By: Pål Mugaas Jensen, editor at Landbased AQ. Article originally published in Norwegian.

 "So what happened immediately after you started the nanobubble generator?"

 "As expected, we were able to detect oxygen nanobubbles in the process.
-Measuring nanobubbles or nanoparticles is not entirely simple; There are many variables, and precision and a strict protocol are required.
-We measure nanoparticles usually before the experiment, as a baseline without nanobubbles, i.e. before the generators were started.
+Measuring nanobubbles or nanoparticles is not entirely simple; there are many variables, and precision and a strict protocol are required.
+We usually measure nanoparticles before the experiment as a baseline, without nanobubbles – that is, before the generators are started.
 We then continued to collect samples after the nanobubble generators were started, and we measured a net increase in each step of the process, averaging 60 million per ml," he says.

-He says they saw that in about three hours, there was a net increase of about 140 million nanobubbles per milliliter, with an average size of 170 nanometers.
+He says that in about three hours, they observed a net increase of about 140 million nanobubbles per milliliter, with an average size of 170 nanometers.
 These nanobubbles disperse and dilute throughout the system, resulting in this average concentration in the process.

 Highly EFFICIENT oxygen DISSOLUTION

-He explains that by creating such small and stable bubbles, we can ensure a very high oxygen release efficiency, which was shown immediately through the metrics in the four sampling points.
+He explains that by creating such small and stable bubbles, we can ensure a very high oxygen release efficiency, which was immediately evident through the metrics at the four sampling points.
 "We had an immediate increase in oxygen at all stages of the process."

-But a very interesting and clear effect was also seen on scrubbing and removing biofilm (see also fact box below).
+An interesting and clear effect was also observed in scrubbing and removing biofilm (see fact box below).

 The scouring properties of nanobubbles